 Tips for Reducing Wasted Food

 This list identifies common strategies any business can use to reduce wasted food.
 Choose strategies based on the opportunities that exist at your facility.
-Tracking food waste is always the first step.
+Tracking wasted food is always the first step.

 - Conduct a wasted food assessment using the U.S.EPA’s Food and Packaging Waste Prevention Tool or other tracking tool such as LeanPath’s automated Food Waste Prevention Systems